shivaboragalli/Blog-App-in-Python/README.md

-# Blog-App-in-Python
+# A Simple Flask Application to learn python flask
-Blog_App in Python Flask Framework
+# All basic task which you need in simple website